Concrete Footer Claxton TN

 Good footing work begins long before the truck arrives — with careful layout and site prep.
 Start with safety.
 Cement-based products are caustic, so wear eye protection and waterproof gloves and keep clean water nearby.

-Review local codes for the required minimum diameter and minimum depth.
-In most cases, footings must go below the frost line to resist movement from freezing and thawing conditions.
+Check local codes for minimum diameter and minimum depth.
+Footings usually must extend below the frost line to resist freeze-thaw movement.

 Excavation and base